States without property taxes: Unpacking the myth

 Are there any states with no property tax?

-You’ll pay property taxes at some level, whether through your county, municipality, or special district.
-The zero property tax myth persists because people confuse low property tax rates with no property taxes at all.
-Plus, generous exemptions can make some homeowners feel like they're paying nothing.
+The zero property tax myth persists because people sometimes confuse a lack of state-level property tax or low state-level property tax rates with having property taxes at all.
+Plus, generous exemptions can make some homeowners feel like they're paying almost nothing.

 Here are a few realistic strategies that can help you reduce your tax burden:

-- Look at neighboring counties: Property tax rates can vary in the same metropolitan area.
-A 20-minute drive to a different county could save you thousands annually while keeping you close to work and family.
+• Look at neighboring counties or towns: Property tax rates can vary even in the same metropolitan area.
+A 20-minute drive to a different county or town could save you thousands annually while keeping you close to work and family.

 Your overall tax burden is the total percentage of your income that goes to all taxes combined, including property taxes, income taxes, sales taxes, and other state and local fees.